The Barton-Wright/Alfred Hutton Alliance for Historically Attested Hoplology and Antagonistics

 - Stay in shape using Indian Clubs, Medicine Balls, and other traditional exercises

-- Fight with full-weight, one-handed, basket-hilted swords
+- Study the art of swordsmanship with full-weight, one-handed, basket-hilted swords

 - Traditional bare-knuckle boxing (pugilism)